Best Vegan Wallets Made From Recycled Materials

 To support the running costs of Moral Fibres, this post contains affiliate links.
 This means Moral Fibres may earn a small commission, at no extra cost to readers, on items purchased through these links.

 Looking for a new wallet?
 Let me help you with my guide to the best vegan wallets.
-Rather than plastic-based faux leather, I’ve hunted down wallets made from recycled materials so that your wallet can both look and do good.
+Rather than plastic-based faux leather, I’ve found the best wallets made from recycled materials so that your wallet can both look and do good.

-The interest in vegan products, such as vegan wallets, is growing.
+The interest in vegan products is growing.
 However, this growing interest means a rise in greenwashing from unscrupulous manufacturers looking to cash in on this growing market.

 Most vegan wallets available are made from vegan leather.
 Vegan leather sounds superior.
 However, all vegan leather is made from non-renewable fossil fuel-based plastics.
 These contribute to an increase in greenhouse gases which accelerate climate change.